 Here’s a real-life example: On May 25, 2018, the European Union (EU) implemented the EU General Data Protection Regulation (GDPR), which is specifically designed to promote and protect the data rights of users within this region.
 Did your tool have you covered?
 Given the potential impacts of non-compliance, several “global” utilities decided that rather than adapt to, and adopt, this new standard, they simply stopped serving any (and all) clients in this region—the entirety of the EU.
 Could your business handle a loss of that magnitude?

 Whatever tool you decide to select, you need to know somebody has your back.
-If you’re in a session or building a customer relationship and you need assistance, lack of documentation, support, or guidance can—and often does—lead to an unwanted outcome.
+If you’re in a session or building a customer relationship and you need remote assistance, lack of documentation, support, or guidance can—and often does—lead to an unwanted outcome.

 Advertising banners, pop-ups, limited session time, and more are all direct consequences of using “freeware” or freemium models, none of which will help you expedite a satisfactory client outcome or help polish your image in the eyes of your unsuspecting user base.